FAQ Planning - Permits and Appeals

 One of Waratah-Wynyard Council's core activities is to regulate the use and development of the land in its municipal area.

 The Planning Approval process regulates 'use' and 'development' of land by assessing proposals against council planning schemes and the State's planning legislation.
 It particularly examines the impact of the proposed development or use on the surrounding area.

 Reference is made throughout this template to the Guide to the Resource Management and Planning System.
-This pdf document is stored on the Resource Planning and Development Commission (RPDC) website.
+This pdf document is stored on the Tasmanian Planning Commission website.